 Are you obsessed with appearance?
 Are you continually scrutinising specific parts of your body that you’re not happy with?
 I’m not talking about checking your hair in the mirror before you leave the house.
 Or making sure you don’t have corn stuck in your teeth before a meeting.
 I’m talking about compulsive body checking that’s so habitual, it dominates your life.

-In today’s post, our Senior Associate and Clinical Psychologist, Dr Natalie Chua, talks to us about the topic of body checking.
+In today’s post Dr Natalie Chua talks to us about the topic of body checking.
 We’ll look at:

 - What body checking is, and why we do it.

 - The impact it has on our day-to-day lives.

 - Five practical tips to help reduce it.

 Body checking refers to any behaviour that involves closely observing or examining your body or specific body parts to ensure your body looks ok.

 We all look in the mirror to check our appearance: while brushing our teeth, putting on an outfit for the day or to ensure we’re smart for an event.
 It’s something that everyone does, especially in an age where we’re conditioned to look ‘socially acceptable’.